 October 4th, 2002, North Korea tells visiting U.S. delegation it has a second covert nuclear weapons program.

-When you look at this timeline of events, the path to yesterday, the path to October 8th, once again, you find a totally snookered United States of America making deals with communists and thinking they intend to keep them back in just seconds, stay with us.
+When you look at this timeline of events, the path to yesterday, the path to October 8th, once again, you find a totally snookered United States of America making deals with communists and thinking they intend to keep them.

 By the way, folks, let me just give you a heads up on something.

-For those of you who think that the uh North Korea nuclear test is uh essentially uh something good that is gonna sweep Foley off the front page, whatever else Democrats are doing, if we don't do anything about it, uh except talk, it's not gonna serve any purpose whatsoever, because nobody is gonna take it seriously.
+For those of you who think that the North Korea nuclear test is essentially something good that is going to sweep Foley off the front page, whatever else Democrats are doing, if we don't do anything about it except talk, it's not going to serve any purpose whatsoever because nobody is going to take it seriously.

-If all we do is talk about if it's if we have the same reaction we have to virtually every other thing and do it diplomatically, well, we need to talk sanctions.
+If all we do is talk about it, if we have the same reaction we have to virtually every other thing and do it diplomatically, well, we need to talk sanctions.

-Nobody's gonna think it's that big a deal, and it's not gonna occupy that much time.
+Nobody's going to think it's that big a deal, and it's not going to occupy that much time unless they keep testing.

 If they keep testing, then all bets are off.

-But if if if we don't do anything, I mean if we got people on TV saying, well, you know, we've got the military option.
+But if we don't do anything, I mean, if we get people on TV saying, well, you know, we've got the military option.

-I don't think the military option is uh plausible right now.
+I don't think the military option is plausible right now.

-Economics, we could go economic sanctions, uh, might have a problem with the Chinese.
+Economics, we could go economic sanctions, might have a problem with the Chinese.

-If you hear if you hear people on TV talking like that, I can guarantee you that the people in this country are not going to take this seriously.
+If you hear people on TV talking like that, I can guarantee you that the people in this country are not going to take this seriously.

 If we don't react to it seriously, why would the people of the country take it seriously?